Seeed-Studio/ModelAssistant/docs/tutorials/training/fomo.md

 For the FOMO model example, we use `fomo_mobnetv2_0.35_x8_abl_coco.py` as the configuration file, which is located in the folder under the EdgeLab root directory `configs/fomo` and its additionally inherits the `default_runtime_det.py` configuration file.

-For beginners, we recommend to pay attention to the `data_root` and `epochs` parameters in this configuration file at first.
+For beginners, we recommend to pay attention to the `data_root` and `max_epochs` parameters in this configuration file at first.

 ::: details `fomo_mobnetv2_0.35_x8_abl_coco.py`